knative/eventing/docs/spec/sources.md

 rules: [] # Rules are automatically filled in by the controller manager.
 ```

-And new sources should include a ClusterRoleBinding as part of installing
+And new sources MUST include a ClusterRole as part of installing
 themselves into a cluster:

 ```yaml